-- · Straight afterwards make some notes on what they said. - · Send them a thank you message, either by email or through LinkedIn. - · Later, let them know if you found work or chose a new career as a result of your meeting.
+- · Straight after your meeting, make some notes on what they said. - · Send them a thank you message after you have talked, either by email or through LinkedIn. - · Let them know if you found work or chose a new career as a result of your meeting.